RyanHayes-Lab/Orientation/Cluster.md

 An interactive job allows you to log into a compute node and execute commands there rather than on the login node.
 The two nodes share the same file system, so everything you do there will show up back on the login node.
 To start an interactive job you can type
 `srun --pty /bin/bash -i`
 There will be a delay until the job starts, and then you can continue entering commands.
 All new commands will run on the compute node until you type `exit`.
 Before you type `exit` try typing `bash HelloWorld.sh` to run the hello world script.
-The primary use of interactive jobs is for debugging or trying out new ideas, when you are running heavy calculations, possibly with a GPU, but don't in advance all the commands you wish to execute.
+The primary use of interactive jobs is for debugging or trying out new ideas, when you are running heavy calculations, possibly with a GPU, but don't know in advance all the commands you wish to execute.

-Alternatively, submit a bash script to run on a compute node with the `sbatch` command.
+Alternatively, you can submit a bash script to run on a compute node with the `sbatch` command.
 The slurm script will run on the compute node and then exit.
 You can submit `HelloWorld.sh` as a slurm script by typing
 `sbatch HelloWorld.sh`
-Your output will appear by default in a file called `slurm-*.out` where `*` was the slurm job id. `sbatch` and slurm scripts are used when you know exactly what you want to do, and can write a script to do it.
+Your output will appear by default in a file called `slurm-*.out` where `*` was the slurm job id. `sbatch` and slurm scripts are used when you know exactly what you want to do and can write a script to do it.
 You can submit as many jobs to the queue as you wish, and many of them can run on different compute nodes at the same time.

 Not all jobs are created equal.
 Some are fast and some are slow, some require GPUs and some do not, some are urgent and others are not.
 Slurm applies default options to every job, which may or may not be what you need, so in most cases you should tell slurm about your job using options so it gives you only what you need, and leaves remaining resources available for other users.
 For some set of options `--option1=value1 --option2=value2`, you can give the options to an interactive job as
 `srun --option1=value1 --option2=value2 --pty /bin/bash -i`
-and you can give them to sbatch as
+and you can give them to sbatch either as
 `sbatch --option1=value1 --option2=value2 HelloWorld.sh`
 or by placing them immediately after the shebang line (`#! /bin/bash`) in the script
 `#! /bin/bash`